CQCL/hugr/specification/hugr.md

 The latter is useful for higher-order operations such as conditionally selecting one function or another, where the output must have a consistent type (including the extension-requirements of the function).

-# Having these as explicit nodes on the graph allows us to search for the
-# point before extensions were added when we want to copy graphs, allowing
-# us to get the version with minimal extension requirements.

-# Note that here, any letter with vector notation refers to a variable
-# which stands in for a row.
-Hence, when checking the inputs and outputs
-# align, we're introducing a *row equality constraint*, rather than the
-# equality constraint of `typeof(b) ~ Bool`.

 ### Rewriting Extension Requirements